The 2026 US Job Market: Top Hiring Platforms, Labor Laws & Resume Tips for American Job Seekers

 Anti-Discrimination Laws

-The EEOC enforces protections under Title VII, ADA, and ADEA.
+The EEOC enforces Title VII, ADA, and ADEA.
 Employers with 15+ employees cannot discriminate based on race, color, religion, sex, national origin, disability, or age (40+).
-This is also why US resumes omit photos, birth dates, and marital status — these invite legal risk for employers.
+This is exactly why US resumes omit photos, birth dates, and marital status — they invite legal risk.

 State-Specific Paid Leave

-There is no federal paid family leave in the US as of 2026.
-But 14 states (CA, NY, MA, WA, CO, CT, OR, NJ, RI, MD, DE, MN, HI, IL) plus DC now offer paid family and medical leave programs.
-Check your state’s labor department website before negotiating start dates or leave.
+No federal paid family leave in the US as of 2026.
+But 14 states (CA, NY, MA, WA, CO, CT, OR, NJ, RI, MD, DE, MN, HI, IL) plus DC offer paid family and medical leave.
+Check your state’s labor department before negotiating start dates.

 | State | Min.
 Wage (2026) | Paid Family Leave | Paid Sick Leave |